 In Asia, Bali is one of the very few regions with a Hindu majority.
 Hinduism found its way there in the 8th to 9th centuries.
 Most Balinese profess the Hindu Dharma, a local form of Hinduism.

 Religious rites and festivals accompany people from birth to death and even beyond.
-They are the basis of village community and also regulate family life.
-Basically, they form the ethical guidelines of the whole people.
-Holidays and gatherings of many kinds are always preceded by a temple ceremony.
+They are the basis of a village community and also regulate family life.
+Basically, they form the ethical guidelines for the whole people.
+Temple ceremonies are the kickstart for all holidays and gatherings of many kinds.

 Each Hindu banyar is home to three temples.
-The Pura Puseh is the temple of origin, the Pura Desa the temple of the great council, and finally the Pura Dalem the temple of death.
+The Pura Puseh is the temple of origin, the Pura Desa is the temple of the great council, and finally, the Pura Dalem is the temple of death.
 Usually, even in remote regions, the temples are lavishly decorated.
 To the layman, according to their appearance, they are hardly inferior to the major temples.